 Amendment to IAS 1 (effective for annual periods beginning on 7 July 2012 or after) requires the grouping of items presented in other comprehensive income based on whether they are potentially reclassifiable to profit or loss subsequently.
 The amendment will have an impact on the Group’s disclosures.

 The amendment to IAS 19 Employee Benefits (effective for annual periods beginning on 1 Jan 2013 or after) mandates all actuarial gains and losses be recognised in other comprehensive income, thus the so-called corridor approach is eliminated and the benefit cost will be determined based on the net funding.
-The change will have an impact on the employee benefits recognised in the If subgroup where the accumulated unrecognised losses EURm 157 plus social security fees related to the corridor method at 31 Dec 2011, will reduce the opening equity for the comparison year 2012.
+The change will have an impact on the employee benefits recognised in the If subgroup.
+In the transition phase, the accumulated unrecognised losses EURm 157 plus social security fees related to the corridor method at 31 Dec 2011, will reduce the opening equity for the comparison year 2012.
 The corresponding amount at 31 Dec 2012 is EURm 113.
 The subsequent changes will be recognised in other comprehensive income.
 The effect has already been taken into account in the calculation of If-subgroup’s capital base.

 The amendment to IFRS 7 Financial Instruments: Disclosures (effective for annual periods beginning on 1 Jan 2013 or after) clarifies the disclosure requirements for e.g. offset financial instruments.
 The amendment will have no material impact on the Group’s financial statements reporting.

 IFRS 10 Consolidated Financial Statements (effective for annual periods beginning on 1 Jan 2013 or after, latest application for annual period beginning on 1 Jan 2014) defines closer the concept of control as the crucial factor for consolidation.
 The new standard will have no material impact on the Group’s financial statements reporting.

 IFRS 12 Disclosure of Interests in Other Entities (effective for annual periods beginning on 1 Jan 2013 or after, latest application for annual period beginning on 1 Jan 2014) includes requirements for disclosures regarding different involvements in other entities, such as associates and unconsolidated entities.
 The new standard will have an impact on the Group’s disclosures.

 Revised IAS 27 Consolidated and Separate Financial Statements (effective for annual periods beginning on 1 Jan 2013 or after, latest application for annual period beginning on 1 Jan 2014) includes the requirements for separate financial statements to the extent they have not been included in the new IFRS 10.
 The adoption of the revised standard will have no material impact on the Group’s financial statements reporting.

 Revised IAS 28 Investments in Associates (effective for annual periods beginning on 1 Jan 2013 or after, latest application for annual period beginning on 1 Jan 2014) includes the requirements for using the equity method accounting for investments in associates and joint ventures.
 The adoption of the revised standard will have no material impact on the Group’s financial statements reporting.